saenridanra/meister-propr/README.md

 ---

-Meister ProPR is a self-hosted ASP.NET Core backend that watches Azure DevOps pull requests, runs an AI review against them using the Azure OpenAI Responses API, and posts the findings back as threaded comments — anchored to the relevant file and line number.
+Meister ProPR is a self-hosted ASP.NET Core backend that watches Azure DevOps pull requests, runs an AI review against them using Microsoft Foundry and the Microsoft Agent Framework, and posts the findings back as threaded comments — anchored to the relevant file and line number.

 ---